 - Goals include education and vocational rehabilitation as well as goals similar to that of an adult.34

 Multidisciplinary teams remain the standard of care for pediatric stroke patients.

-In acute care setting: Involvement of critical care team, neurology, hematology, trauma service and neurosurgery, care co-ordination, physiatry
+In acute care setting: The critical care team, neurology, hematology, trauma service, neurosurgery, care co-ordination, and physiatry may be involved.

-In Rehab setting: Involvement of physiatry, pediatrician, physical therapy, occupational therapy, speech therapy, neuropsychology, dietician, child life therapies, recreational therapies, care-coordinators, social worker, nursing staff.
-Services that had evaluated the patient during acute management to f/up on any pending health concerns
+In Rehabilitation setting: physiatry, pediatrics, physical therapy, occupational therapy, speech therapy, neuropsychology, dietician, child life therapies, recreational therapies, care-coordinators, social worker, nursing staff, and services that had evaluated the patient during acute management (to follow-up on any pending health concerns) may be involved.

 Patient & family education